Shared Care Agreements

 Shared Care Agreements are not a ‘core’ part of our work in General Practice, and without adequate resources to deal with this increasing demand, we can’t continue to assure ourselves that patients are safely monitored to the highest standards of care.

-If you are joining Broadway Surgery and currently take medication for ADHD, please note that we are unable to take over shared care prescribing for this treatment.
-We kindly ask that you continue receiving your ADHD medication through your existing specialist or service.
+If you are joining Broadway Surgery and currently take shared care medication - see some examples below, please note that we are unable to take over shared care prescribing for your treatment.
+You would need to be prescribed your specialist medication through your existing specialist or service.

-If there is already a Shared Care Agreement in place for your care, this will continue.
+If there is already a Shared Care Agreement in place for your care,your medication will need to come directly from your specialist team, as it will not be issued from this GP practice.

 For patients with new treatment plans put in place by Specialists, responsibility for prescribing and monitoring your medication will remain solely with your Specialist.
 Rather than coming to the Practice for monitoring or reviews, you may be given an outpatient appointment at a hospital or other NHS location.